AniaSniadek/vue-forms-builder/README.md

 - `get(controlName: string)`: `FormControl | FormGroup | undefined` - returns FormControl or FormGroup by given name.
 - `markAllAsTouched()`: `void` - marks all the controls in this group as touched.
 - `patchValue(value: { [key: string]: any })`: `void` - patches the value of this group.
-- `reset()`: `void` - resets all the controls in this group to the initial value, setting all of it as untouched, resetting errors and setting validators to the initial value.
+- `reset()`: `void` - resets all the controls in this group to the initial value, setting all of it as untouched, resetting error and setting validators to the initial value.
 - `addControl(name: string, control: FormControl | FormGroup)`: `void` - add a control to this group.
 - `removeControl(name: string)`: `void` - remove a control from this group.
 - `contains(name: string)`: `void` - check if this group contains a specific control.